-- 22. The local plans produced for Ipswich and adjoining authority areas have each been subject to assessment under the Habitats Directive (known as Habitats Regulations Assessment and/or Appropriate Assessment).
+- 22. During 2015, planning officers within the four Ipswich Policy Area (IPA) local authorities undertook an update to the 2008 Haven Gateway strategy as part of the work programme of the IPA Board.
+This identified that progress within the IPA had been made since 2008, particularly in relation to improvements along the River Gipping corridor and through the establishment of the Kiln Meadow Local Nature Reserve, however the deficiencies in strategic scale green infrastructure remain broadly similar to 2008.
+Whilst not representing improvements on the ground, further progress has been made in relation to the proposed allocation for a country park of at least 24.5ha in size as part of the Ipswich Garden Suburb development (policy CS10) and the proposed allocation to extend Orwell Country Park (policy SP8), both within Ipswich Borough.
+Outside of the Borough, around 36ha of open space, representing provision of a high quality space similar to a country park, is proposed as part of the housing development at Adastral Park, Martlesham (Suffolk Coastal district).
+The update will contribute towards identifying options for development in the Ipswich Policy Area as part of future work to address residual housing need which cannot be met within the Borough (see policies CS6 and CS7). - 23.
+The local plans produced for Ipswich and adjoining authority areas have each been subject to assessment under the Habitats Directive (known as Habitats Regulations Assessment and/or Appropriate Assessment).
 Assessments for Ipswich5, Babergh6 and Suffolk Coastal7 identified that the provision of housing as planned may lead to disturbance of birds in Special Protection Areas (SPAs) within and beyond each individual authority boundary.
 In relation to Ipswich this relates to potential effects on a number of SPAs within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
-Both the Appropriate Assessment of the adopted Core Strategy and Policies DPD and the Appropriate Assessment of the Proposed Submission Core Strategy and Policies DPD Review identified mitigation measures which include: - Management measures for Orwell Country Park (south east Ipswich); - Provision of a new Country Park to the north or north-east of Ipswich; - Visitor management measures for other key European sites in the AONB; - Implementation of Policy CS16 (see below). - 23.
+Both the Appropriate Assessment of the adopted Core Strategy and Policies DPD and the Appropriate Assessment of the Proposed Submission Core Strategy and Policies DPD Review identified mitigation measures which include: - Management measures for Orwell Country Park (south east Ipswich); - Provision of a new Country Park to the north or north-east of Ipswich; - Visitor management measures for other key European sites in the AONB; - Implementation of Policy CS16 (see below). - 24.
 Whilst visitor management measures on their own would not necessarily increase the quantity of green infrastructure, they may enhance the quality of provision at these sites as well as reducing effects on European sites.
-It is anticipated that a management plan for Bridge Wood / Orwell Country Park will be drawn up during 2015. - 24.
-In addition to the provision of strategic spaces, the Council is enhancing existing spaces within Ipswich through its Parks and Open Spaces department and their partnerships with other organisations.
-The Council adopted an Open Spaces and Biodiversity Policy / Strategy in 20138 which focuses on the provision of spaces within Ipswich (albeit that some of these will serve a wider hinterland).
-This identified under provision in relation to parks and gardens, amenity green space, natural and semi-natural spaces, tree canopy cover, play areas and outdoor sports facilities for the Borough as a whole although identified over provision of allotments.
-This under and over provision is not distributed equally across the town as particular deficiencies in open space are identified in the north of the town. - 25.
-The Open Spaces and Biodiversity Policy / Strategy sets the framework for addressing these deficiencies including through requiring contributions to open space through new development, addressing the management of and uses provided within existing spaces and identifying green corridors.
-A Public Open Space Supplementary Planning Document is currently being produced which will set the framework for securing developer contributions in relation to open space provision.
-A Green Corridors map has
+A management plan for Bridge Wood / Orwell Country Park is currently being drawn up.